top of page

 NZA28 on the Job

-Our Mitsubishi Fuso Shogun truck and dog combo joined the fleet to take on a wide range of cartage work.
-Pictured here with its 2-axle trailer, this setup added flexibility and capacity to the lineup.
+Our 2021 Mitsubishi Shogun FV2540 truck and dog combo joined the fleet to take on a wide range of cartage work.
+Built as a complete unit by Cambridge Welding and pictured here with its 2-axle trailer, this setup added flexibility and capacity to the lineup.

 Now Wearing the Colours